Kraigie/nostrum/guides/Intro.md

  This is included primarily for debugging and testing purposes.
 Defaults to `false`.
  - `log_dispatch_events` - This will log dispatch events as they are received from the gateway.
  This is included primarily for debugging and testing purposes.
 Defaults to `false`.
- - `custom_consumer` - For use when creating custom consumer processes.
-This disables all caching done internally, in lieu of sending dispatch events to the processes you specify.
-For more information see [creating custom consumers](consumers.html).
- Defaults to `false`.
  - `request_guild_members` - This will perform member chunking to retrieve a complete list of members for all guilds.
 This will increase start up time and memory usage by quite a bit.
  Defaults to `false`.